 MAYAN LEADERS FACE UP TO 5 YEARS IN JAIL

-Sometimes what seems to be a personal conflict is far more than it appears.
-Currently, community leaders from a Maya village in Belize are being tried in court for forcibly detaining a non-Maya man determined to build a house in their community.
-The story is far more complicated.
+Right now, community leaders from a Mayan village in Belize are being tried in court for forcibly detaining a man determined to build a house in their territory.

 The Maya in Belize have been fighting for their land rights for decades.
-Approximately 20 years ago, the Belizean government demarcated Mayan forests as a national park without even informing the Maya who had lived there for hundreds if not thousands of years.
+Approximately 20 years ago, the Belizean government demarcated Mayan forests as a national park—without informing the Maya, who had lived there for hundreds if not thousands of years.
 This land was then offered to oil companies for exploration, and what were some of the most pristine forests in Belize began to be felled.
-The Maya fought back, and by 2010 the Belizean Supreme Court ruled that all Maya villages in Southern Belize had the legal right to their lands this decision was then affirmed by the Caribbean Court of Justice.
+The Maya fought back, and in 2010 the Belizean Supreme Court ruled that all Maya villages in Southern Belize had the legal right to their lands—a decision reaffirmed by the Caribbean Court of Justice.

 Despite these rulings, the Maya in Belize continue to be harassed and have their rights ignored.
-For hundreds of years the Maya protected these rainforests, but that hasn’t stopped corporations and the Belizean State from coveting the wealth in these forests.
-Which may be why when the Maya complained that a non-Maya man, Rupert Myles was building a house on Uxbenka, a sacred Mayan mound, the police did not intervene.
-Even after many complaints by the community about Myles’s increased aggression and his refusal to stop building on Uxbenka, the police did nothing.
-They did nothing until the community, frightened after being threatened by Myles with a gun, detained him for a couple of hours and insisted he leave their village—then the police came in and arrested the community members instead of Myles.
+So when the Maya complained that the non-Mayan, Rupert Myles, was building a house on Uxbenka, a sacred Mayan mound, the police did not intervene.
+Even after the community complained about Myles’s increased aggression and his refusal to stop building on Uxbenka, the police did nothing—nothing until the community, after being threatened by Myles with a gun, detained him for a few hours, and then released him, insisting that he leave their village.
+It was only at this point that the police arrived and arrested members of the Mayan community.

-“I think not just myself, but the community as a whole feels like this was a configured effort to try to break down the unity of the community and to try to intimidate the Maya people as we assert the rights for our land,” explains Christina Coc- Maya leader and one of the accused- to Amandala News .
+“I think not just myself, but the community as a whole feels like this was a configured effort to try to break down the unity of the community and to try to intimidate the Maya people as we assert the rights for our land.”

 What can you do?

-- Consider donating to help these Mayan leaders.
+Consider donating to help the Mayan leaders.
 Even a small donation goes a long way.
 Every donation not only helps them pay for legal representation, it sends a message to Belize, letting them know the Maya are not alone.
-Help them pay for their legal fees.